vonkoff/kofi-method-german-conjugation/README.md

 Inspired by Lisardo's Kofi Method https://www.asiteaboutnothing.net/w_ultimate_italian_conjugation.html#:~:text=What%20is%20the%20KOFI%20Method,to%20formally%20study%20the%20language.

+# EVERYTHING BELOW IS A DRAFT!
+PLEASE DO NOT RUN ANYTHING AS I AM STILL GETTING THINGS WORKING AND ONLY WRITE NOTES DOWN BELOW TO HELP ME LATER IN WRITING THE README.MD

-# OPTIONAL STEPS.
+## OPTIONAL STEPS.
 You can go to Anki link if you want audio and cards made thus far

 Steps: